PeterBrain/tars/README.md

 # TARS - Time and Activity Recording Software

 ## Purpose
 This piece of software should help memebers of a company, and the company itself, to manage working hours and activities on different projects.
-Therefore TARS - Time and Activity Recording Software (pretty self explaining).
+Therefore TARS - Time and Activity Recording Software (pretty self-explaining).

 ## Inital setup steps
 1. create and fill db.properties file